ensaremirerol/BigAdd/README.md

 * ```c
   bool isStringConstant(char *str, LineTracker *tracker);
   ```
-  * Checks given string is an StringConstant or not.
+  * Checks given string is a StringConstant or not.

 ### IdentifierKeeper